Tanvi1505/fraud-loss-prevention-engine/README.md

 | Net savings at that point | $11,492 per 85,443-transaction test window |
 | False positives vs. rules-only baseline (at matched recall) | 31 vs. 80,223 |

-The false-positive comparison is the one I find most interesting — a simple amount-threshold rule that's tuned to catch 80% of fraud has to flag nearly the entire test set to do it.
+The false-positive comparison is the one I find most interesting like a simple amount-threshold rule that's tuned to catch 80% of fraud has to flag nearly the entire test set to do it.
 The model gets there with 31 false positives.

 ## How to run it